PySPH: a Python-based framework for smoothed particle hydrodynamics: Introduction

 In order to promote reproducible research, PySPH is relatively easy to install using standard tools available in the Python ecosystem.
 This allows researchers to share their relevant changes alone which in combination with PySPH can be used to reproduce results.
 PySPH seeks to offer these features without sacrificing computational performance.
 This is important since SPH simulations can be computationally demanding.
 PySPH therefore runs on multi-core CPUs, GPUs and also supports distributed execution on clusters.
 PySPH supports these without requiring any major changes to the user code.
 PySPH was originally designed to run in serial on CPUs and be distributed using MPI.
 In 2013 it was redesigned and reimplemented to make use of automatic code generation from high-level Python.
 This made PySPH much easier to use and also demonstrated improved performance.
 Some historical details and design decisions are mentioned in~\cite{PR:pysph:scipy16}.

 PySPH uses object-orientation for maximum reuse and managing complexity.
 Python is used to specify the inter-particle interactions and high-performance code is generated from this high-level specification.
 Source templates are used to abstract any common patterns and generate code.
-These features allow for a great deal of flexibility without sacrificing performance.
+These features allow for a great deal of flexibility without sacrificing much performance.

+While PySPH has been used extensively by our group, it has been used in several recent papers by other researchers in the community~\cite{meyer_parameter_2020,arai_comparison_2020,li_smoothed_2018,bao_modified_2019}.

 The next section outlines the basic equations employed in SPH in order to provide a brief background.
 We then discuss the design of the PySPH framework by showing how one may solve a simple problem with it.
 We use this example to highlight the features and design of PySPH.
-We then show several sample applications from PySPH in order to show its wide applicability.
+We then show several sample applications from PySPH to benchmark and demonstrate its wide applicability.
+We also discuss the computational performance of PySPH.